-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 270 Leon/Lara 2014 Existing Law: Existing law, until 2020, requires an operator of a store to establish an atstore recycling program that provides to customers the opportunity to return clean plastic carryout bags to that store.
-Support if amend letter sent March 17, 2014 as amended February Chaptered Proposed Law: Among other things, this bill, as of July 1, 2015, would prohibit stores that have a specified amount of sales in dollars or retail floor space from providing a single-use carryout bag to a customer, with specified exceptions.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 270 270 Padilla/De Leon/Lara Amended August 18, 2014 Assembly Existing Law: Existing law, until 2020, requires an operator of a store to establish an at-store recycling program that provides to customers the opportunity to return clean plastic carryout bags to that store.
+Proposed Law: Among other things, this bill, as of July 1, 2015, would prohibit stores that have a specified amount of sales in dollars or retail floor space from providing a single-use carryout bag to a customer, with specified exceptions.
 The bill would also prohibit those stores from selling or distributing a recycled paper bag and reusable bags at the point of sale unless the store makes that bag available for purchase for not less than \$0.10.
-The bill would require all moneys collected pursuant to these provisions to be retained by the store and be used only for specified purposes.
 The bill would require reusable bags sold in the State to meet certain conditions.
 The bill would allow a local public agency that has adopted an ordinance related to grocery bags prior to September 1, 2014, to continue to enforce and implement that ordinance and would preempt any amendments to that ordinance except adoptions or amendments setting a price for a recycled paper bag, compostable bag, or reusable grocery bag.
 This bill would appropriate \$2,000,000 from an unspecified fund that excludes sources of revenue that are General Fund moneys to CalRecycle for the purposes of providing loans and grants for the creation and retention of jobs and economic activity in State for the manufacture and recycling of plastic reusable grocery bags that use recycled content.
-SB 498 Lara Amended June 26, 2014 Chaptered Existing Law: The California Integrated Waste Management Act of 1989 requires each city, county, and regional agency, if any, to develop a source reduction and recycling element of an integrated waste management plan.
+SB 498 Lara Amended June 26, 2014 Enrolled Existing Law: The California Integrated Waste Management Act of 1989 requires each city, county, and regional agency, if any, to develop a source reduction and recycling element of an integrated waste management plan.
 With certain exceptions, the source reduction and recycling element of that plan is required to divert 50% of all solid waste, through source reduction, recycling, and composting activities.
 Existing law allows the 50% diversion requirement to include not more than 10% through transformation or "biomass conversion," as defined, if specified conditions are met.
 The act defines "biomass conversion," to mean the controlled combustion used for the production of heat or electricity of specified materials for the purposes of the act.
-Proposed Law: This bill would revise the definition of the term "biomass conversion" to mean the production of heat, fuels, or electricity by the controlled combustion, or the use of other noncombustion thermal conversion technologies on biomass materials. amend letter sent July 10, 2014, for this bill as amended June 26,
+Proposed Law: This bill would revise the definition of the term "biomass conversion" to mean the production of heat, fuels, or electricity by the controlled combustion, or the use of other noncombustion thermal conversion technologies letter sent July 10, 2014, for this bill as amended